bombasticSlacks/Aspirant/Game/Shadow.md

 ### Basic

 #### Obfuscate
-#TODOMeditation
-Once per meditation, you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.
+Spend 2 [Power](Stats#Power), you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.

 #### Blank Slate